pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 }
 ```

-What happened:
+The process:

-1. Exported the private key+cert of the server cert with alias `sslservercert`.
+1. You exported the private key+cert of the server cert with alias `sslservercert`.
 Upon export, a password is requested and `2FederateM0re` was used.
 This results in download of a password protected `.p12` file.
-1. On data.json key name `encryptedPassword` converted to just `password`
+1. The data.json key name `encryptedPassword` converted to just `password`.
 1. The value for `fileData` is replaced with a base64 encoded version of the exported `.p12` file.

 This is a process that can be used for all encrypted items and environment specific items: